 3. Browning X-Bolt Hunter

-Equipped with Browning's "rotary magazine,” cartridges sit in line with the bolt, making reloading efficient and snag-free.
-Additionally, the X-Bolt Hunter comes standard with Browning's "feather trigger system," which offers practically zero trigger creep and is screw-adjustable from 3.5-5 pounds.
+It also comes equipped with Browning's "rotary magazine," which allows cartridges to sit in line with the bolt to make reloading efficient and snag-free.
+Additionally, the X-Bolt Hunter comes standard with Browning's "feather trigger system," which offers practically zero trigger creep and is screw-adjustable from 3.5 to 5 pounds.